renzovarela9/renzovarela9/README.md

-### Hi there 👋
+### Hello

 <!--
-**renzovarela9/renzovarela9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**renzovarela9/renzovarela9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on its GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get started:

-- 🔭 I’m currently working on ...
+- 🔭 I am currently working as a painter
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning to program
-- 👯 I’m looking to collaborate on ...
+- 👯 I seek to collaborate in what I can
-- 🤔 I’m looking for help with ...
+- 🤔 Looking for help with frequency channel interference
-- 💬 Ask me about ...
+- 💬 Ask me how I ended up here
-- 📫 How to reach me: ...
+- 📫 How to contact me: renzovarela0@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: fachero (who has style)
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to eat potato cake
 -->